SamPassmore/SamPassmore.com/content/post/2023-08-13-epl-favourites-and-gambling/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-5-1.png" width="672" style="display: block; margin: auto;" />

 Ok.
 It looks like this is not a quick way to get rich.
-Game-by-bame gambling odds seems to look after the long-term odds in these cases.
+Game-by-game gambling odds seems to look after the long-term odds in these cases.
 Although in the odd season simple strategies work, in general it would be a losing strategy.

 [When the Fun Stops, Stop.](https://www.dss.gov.au/communities-and-vulnerable-people-programs-services-gambling/gambling-support)